jbock-java/jbock/README.md

   }
 }
 ````
-After this change, the program prints
+After the change, the program prints
 the following when invoked without any arguments:

 <pre><code>Usage: CopyFile SRC DEST